Aggravated Assault Charges in Morris County NJ

 Aggravated assault is an extremely common charge in NJ.
 A bar fight that might otherwise have resulted in misdemeanor simple assault charges can instead lead to felony aggravated assault charges, depending on the extent of the injuries suffered by the other person.
 Because aggravated assault is an indictable felony-level offense in NJ, a person charged with aggravated assault could be looking at serious prison time, in addition to other penalties outlined below.

 If you or a loved one has been charged with aggravated assault in Morris County NJ, it is important to speak with an experienced Morris County NJ aggravated assault attorney who understands the system.
-The criminal trial team at the Tormey Law Firm has extensive experience defending clients charged with assault and threat crimes in Morris County NJ courtrooms, including courts in Morristown, Denville, Mount Olive, Budd Lake, East Hanover, Victory Gardens, and Parsippany-Troy Hills.
+The criminal trial team at our Morristown offices has extensive experience defending clients charged with assault and threat crimes in Morris County NJ courtrooms, including courts in Morristown, Denville, Mount Olive, Budd Lake, East Hanover, Victory Gardens, and Parsippany-Troy Hills.
 We also have an active Morris County municipal prosecutor on staff, which gives us unique insight into how to help you beat your charges.
 Call us today at (908) 336-5008 for a free consultation.

 Here is a review from one of our very satisfied clients who we represented on aggravated assault charges: